StarbirdTech/AI-Blueprints/deep-learning/text-generation-with-rnn/README.md

 ## Usage

-### 1.1 ▪ Run the Notebook (Optional):
+### 1.1 ▪ Run the Notebook (Optional)

-Run the following notebook `/run-workflow-TF.ipynb`:
+Execute the notebook `/run-workflow-TF.ipynb` to train and test the model.
+The workflow includes the following steps:

-1. Obtain Text Data from the shakespeare.txt.
+1. **Load the Dataset**
+   Import the text data from `shakespeare.txt`.

+2. **Prepare the Data**
-2. Prepare the textual data.
-It's needed to encode the data to provide the model a proper numerical representation of the text.
+   Encode the textual data into a numerical format suitable for training the model.

+3. **Create Training Batches**
-3. Create Training Batches for dividing the dataset into smaller, manageable groups of data points that are fed into a machine learning model during the training process.
+   Split the dataset into smaller, manageable batches to feed into the model during training.

-4. Create the GRU Model.
+4. **Build the GRU Model**
+   Define and compile a GRU-based neural network for text generation.

-5. Train the model.
+5. **Train the Model**
-- Train the model with the selected epochs.
+   Train the model for the selected number of epochs.

+6. **Generate Predictions**
-6. Generate the predictions with the words 'Confidence' and 'Love'.
-The words can be changed.
+   Produce predictions using the seed words *"Confidence"* and *"Love"*.
+(You can modify these seed words as desired.)

+---

+> **Disclaimer**
+> The number of training steps and the size of the training/validation datasets have been intentionally reduced to optimize computational efficiency and minimize runtime.
+These parameters can be adjusted if additional performance improvements are required.

 ### 1.2 ▪ Run the Notebook (Optional):
 Run the following notebook `/run-workflow-Torch.ipynb`: